Casco Art Institute: Working for the Commons (6 Nov. – 19 Dec. 2021) [at the depot of Travelling Farm Museum of Forgotten Skills]

-Visual artist Mariëlle Videler (NL, 1970) works across media, creating installations, drawings, objects, videos and performances.
+Mariëlle Videler works across media, creating installations, drawings, objects, videos and performances.
 Based on the belief that all organisms have equal value, she creates a pathway through the textures of the world.
-She explores a new, intensive way of feeling, perceiving and acting.
-Identifying herself with a traveler who makes physical, but above all, imaginary journeys.
+She explores a new, intensive way of feeling, perceiving and acting, identifying herself with a traveler who makes physical, but above all, imaginary journeys.

 365 PLANTS is exhibited at the depot of Travelling Farm Museum of Forgotten Skills (6 Nov. – 19 Dec.
 2021) as part of the programme of Casco Art Institute.
 The artwork forms part of an ongoing project that consists also of 365 BIRDS / 365 PLANTS / 365 INSECTS.
 365 PLANTS is the outcome of a year-long collection of intricate, almost extraterrestrial plants that Videler created not by looking or thinking of a plant, but by using small scissors and black ink to slowly sense the plant.
 The fragile paper plants seem to float around a large wall that cuts through the bare grey space, engaging playfully with the position of the TFM depot in Leidsche Rijn Centrum.

 By creating every day and by using direct and elementary techniques such as drawing, cutting, and ink-washing, Videler wants to reconstruct the senses.
 She shares an imaginary post-human reality with the visitors with the aim of strengthening the relationship with the world around us.

 For the past ten years, Dutch visual artist Mariëlle Videler has conducted intensive research into the knowledge, ideology and craft of Indigenous cultures such as the Colombian Kogi and the Inuit of Greenland.
 Her practice and work are a sensory search for consciousness and physicality.